Last updated: 2026-04-20

 • Rio Negro quarries: mid-distance producers 200-400 km from the play.

-• Delivered benchmark: Ibicuy-to-Añelo ~US$140/ton delivered, confirmed by North Zone operators April 2026.
+• Delivered benchmark: Ibicuy-to-Añelo ~US$145/ton delivered, confirmed by North Zone operators April 2026.

-• Major consumers: YPF, Chevron, Vista, Tecpetrol, Pan American Energy, Shell, Exxon, Pluspetrol.
+• Major consumers: YPF, Vista, Tecpetrol, Pan American Energy, Shell, Exxon, Pluspetrol.

 Detailed Explanation

-The Argentine frac sand market is concentrated in a handful of producers clustered around two geographic poles: the Paraná river system (Ibicuy, Ramallo, Villa Constitución) and the Neuquén–Rio Negro corridor closer to the play itself.
-Until 2025, NRG Argentina functioned as the de-facto integrated supplier — mine, rail, last-mile logistics — and held an estimated 75% of delivered Vaca Muerta frac sand volume.
+The Argentine frac sand market is concentrated in a handful of producers clustered around two geographic poles: the Paraná river system (Ibicuy, Ramallo, Villa Constitución) and the Neuquén-Rio Negro corridor closer to the play itself.
+Until 2025, the legacy incumbent functioned as the de-facto integrated supplier, mine, rail, last-mile logistics, and held an estimated 75% of delivered Vaca Muerta frac sand volume.

-Operational and legal issues at NRG have created a supply vacuum.
+Operational and legal issues at the legacy incumbent have created a supply vacuum.
 Operators have diversified toward smaller Ibicuy producers and regional Rio Negro quarries, but no single replacement has emerged.
-Ibicuy sand remains the price-setter at ~US$140/ton delivered — a figure that reflects roughly US$40–60/ton of quarry cost plus US$70–100/ton in logistics over the 1,400 km route.
+Ibicuy sand remains the price-setter at ~US$145/ton delivered, a figure that reflects roughly US$40-60/ton of quarry cost plus US$70-100/ton in logistics over the 1,400 km route.

-In-Basin Sand, operating from Malargüe in southern Mendoza province, is the closest API 19C-certified silica source to the productive North Zone (Añelo, Rincón de los Sauces).
-The deposit has 6 million tons indicated and 60+ million tons inferred, with a 37-year mine life at full 15,000 t/month capacity.
-A 2023 Chevron take-or-pay proposal for 10,000 t/month was historically on the table; the plant has been idle 1.5 years and reconnection is in progress under NDA.
+In-Basin Sand, operating from Malargüe in southern Mendoza province, is the closest API 19C-tested silica source to the productive North Zone (Añelo, Rincón de los Sauces).
+The deposit has a 3.2 million ton cubicated block (the lead figure) plus 60+ million tons inferred and exploration upside, giving about 18 years of Phase 1 mine life on the cubicated block at full 15,000 t/month capacity.
+A historical operator take-or-pay proposal of 10,000 t/month was on the table; the plant has been idle 1.5 years and reconnection is in progress under NDA.

 Comparative Context